Associate Professor, Co-Director - GSAS Program

 - BFA, Directing for Theater, Boston University

-Lee Sheldon is Associate Professor and Co-Director of the Games and Simulation Arts program at Rensselaer Polytechnic Institute.
+Lee Sheldon is Associate Professor in the Games and Simulation Arts and Sciences program at Rensselaer Polytechnic Institute.
 He has written and designed over two dozen commercial and applied video games and MMOs.

-In June 2011 Lee's book, The Multiplayer Classroom: Designing Coursework as a Game was published by Cengage Learning.
-The Facebook page for his method of teaching classes as multiplayer games is now followed by over 500 people in 45 countries.
-His book Character Development and Storytelling for Games is required reading at many game developers and in game design programs at some of the world's most distinguished universities.
-A new edition will be published in Spring, 2013.
+In June 2011, Lee's bestselling book, The Multiplayer Classroom: Designing Coursework as a Game was published by Cengage Learning.
+The Facebook page for his method of teaching classes as multiplayer games is now followed by over 700 people in 45 countries.
+His book Character Development and Storytelling for Games (Second Edition, 2013) is the standard text in the field.

-He is head of the team building the Emergent Reality Lab at Rensselaer, a massive mixed reality space for research and education; and is working on the sequel to his alternate reality game teaching Mandarin and Chinese culture that will be the first project of the lab.
+At Rensselaer, Lee created the first full concentration in writing for games anywhere.
+He is head of the team building the Emergent Reality Lab at Rensselaer, a massive mixed reality space for research and education; and is creative director on the sequel to his alternate reality game teaching Mandarin and Chinese culture that will be the first project of the lab.
+Also at Rensselaer Lee is creative director on These Far Hills a game that teaches engineering by following the adventures of an extended Irish family emigrating to Mars.